ku-sldg/plih/_ids/1-Adding-IDs.md

 ## Binding and Scope

 Identifier _instance_, _binding_ and _scope_ are concepts used throughout language specification to describe identifier definition and usage.
 An identifier _instance_ is any time that identifier is used.
-In the following simple example there are two instances of 'x' and one instance of 'y'.
+In the following simple example there are two instances of `x` and one instance of `y`.

 {% highlight text %}
 bind x = 5+2 in